js-kyle/connect-assets/README.md

                         The virtual path in which assets will be served over HTTP.
 If hosting assets locally, supply a local path (say, "assets").
-If hosting assets remotely on a CDN, supply a URL -gz, --gzip
+If hosting assets remotely on a CDN, supply a URL.
+  -gz, --gzip
                         Enables gzip file generation, which is disabled by default.